JuliaAI/ScientificTypes.jl/README.md

 type is frequently represented by *different* machine types - both `Int` and `Float64` are used to represent weights, for example.

-### Type hierarchy
+The purpose of this package is to provide a mechanism for articulating conventions around the scientific interpretation of data.
+With such a convention in place, a numerical algorithm declares its data requirements in terms of scientific types, the user has a convenient way to check compliance of his data with that requirement, and the developer understands precisely the constraints his data specification places on the actual machine type of the data supplied.

+## What is provided here?

-The package provides a hierarchy of Julia types representing data types for use in method dispatch (e.g., for trait values).
+**I.** ScientificTypes provides a hierarchy of Julia types representing data types for use in method dispatch (e.g., for trait values).
 Instances of the types play no role.

 ```
 Found